 Tickets and Information

 Are you an organized person?
 Do you like to talk to people?
 As part of the Ticket and Information Team you’ll be selling and checking tickets at the door at various venues, as well as running the Festival Office where guests and local artists come to pick up their accreditation.
 You are often the first face of Borealis that the audience meet, so we’re looking for friendly people that can keep calm when it gets busy.
-Before showing up to duty, you’ll be asked to get extra familiar with the festival and the program, so that you can answer questions about tickets, covid restrictions, shows and venues, or pass them on to the right channels within the festival.
+Before showing up to duty, you’ll be asked to get extra familiar with the festival and the programme, so that you can answer questions about tickets, covid restrictions, shows and venues, or pass the audience on to the right person at the festival.

+Do you have a drivers lisence?
 Do you know your way around Bergen by car, and like chatting with new people?
-Join the transport crew in their quest tomake sure that artists and guests get where they need to be, as well as helping the festival team with deliveries to and from the festival’s various venues.
+Join the transport team in their quest to make sure that artists and guests get where they need to be, as well as helping the festival team with deliveries to and from the festival’s various venues.
 You’ll meet a bunch of amazing artists, delegates and crew, and be Borealis’ representative when they arrive.
 As a driver, it is a prerequisite that you can provide good service and help with luggage and pick up and drop-off.
 If you love people and/or cars – sign up!

 What do we expect from you?

-- That you participate in meetings /required training before the festival.
+- That you attend meetings / training before the festival.

-- We ask you to wear the Borealis T-shirt when you are working so the audience will know who they can ask.
+- We ask you to wear your Borealis T-shirt at work so the public knows who to ask.